 Half-day creative writing workshop

-1st edition hardback copy of the book signed by at least four of the authors, with your name in the back, access to the shed & the e-book.
+1st edition hardback copy of the book signed by at least four of the authors, with your name in the back, and a copy of the ebook.